Hemik06/SNPsnap/README.md

 ---

-*A fun and useful project of mine built with ❤️ for the people who are also tired of relying on conventional bioinformatics tools for SNP discovery like me*
+*A fun and useful university project of mine built with ❤️ for the people who are also tired of relying on conventional bioinformatics tools for SNP discovery like me*
 ```